whitphx/stlite/README.md

 ### Example 2: `pyodide.http.pyfetch()`

 Another common use case is accessing external resources.
-In the Pyodide environment, widely-used URL access methods in Python, like `requests`, are not available.
+In the Pyodide environment, widely-used URL access methods in Python, such as `requests`, are not available.
 However, Pyodide provides [`pyodide.http.pyfetch()`](https://pyodide.org/en/stable/usage/api/python-api/http.html#pyodide.http.pyfetch) as an alternative for accessing external resources.
 Since this method is async, top-level await becomes handy for utilizing `pyodide.http.pyfetch()`.

 Here's a sample code snippet demonstrating the usage of top-level await with `pyodide.http.pyfetch()`: